cmdruid/regtest-workbench/README.md

 > Tip: *Use the `--interactive` flag to enter a node's console before the entrypoint script is run.
 This flag will also mount the /run folder directly, allowing you to hack / modify the source code for this project in real-time.
 Don't forget to use version control. ;-)*

-All nodes ship with Flask and Nodejs included, plus a core library of tools for connecting to the underlying Bitcoin / Lightning daemons. *Work in progress* Check out the example projects located in `contrib/examples` if you want to jump into web/app development right away!
+All nodes ship with Flask and Nodejs included, plus a core library of tools for connecting to the underlying Bitcoin / Lightning daemons.
+Check out the example projects located in `contrib/examples` if you want to jump into web/app development right away!

 ## Repository Overview